Externalities of cars: Accessibility and land value

 Notwithstanding the above objections, some authors enumerate positive externalities for the automobile like accessibility and land value.
 Where land is expensive, it is developed more intensively.
 Where it is more intensively developed, there are more activities and destinations that can be reached in a given time.
 Where there are more activities, accessibility is higher and where accessibility is higher, land is more expensive.

-However, observations show that less car-dependent forms of development produce denser settlement patterns and higher land values.

 City growth

 Economists have sought to understand why cities grow and why large cities seem to be at an advantage relative to others.
 One explanation that has received much attention emphasizes the role of agglomeration economies in facilitating and sustaining city growth.
 The clustering of firms and workers in cities generates positive externalities by allowing for labor market pooling, input sharing, and knowledge spillovers.

-Nevertheless some other economists mention urban decay and urban sprawl as a negative effect or cost of the automobile, when the city grows due to automobile dependency.
+Nevertheless, some other economists mention urban decay and urban sprawl as a negative effect or cost of the automobile, when the city grows due to automobile dependency.

 Most large cities currently require most of their food to be trucked in by motor vehicle.
 Historic Paris is a counterexample, using up to 1/6 of its landspace for growing food.

 Furthermore, most large cities extensively rely on urban rail of some form and it is often argued that their functioning would be severely diminished without the existence of said urban rail system.